cyclopticnerve/PyPlate/README.md

 See the [documentation](https://cyclopticnerve.github.io/PyPlate)

 ## Notes
+If you have any sort of spellchecker in your IDE, *FOR GOD'S SAKE TURN IT OFF!* or at least blacklist me.
+It would brick a fucking quantum computer.

 If you make any changes to this template to better suit your own style/setup, please let me know or send a pull request.
 I will take a look and see if I can incorporate your changes to make them user, system, and/or IDE agnostic.
 This